TDycores-Project/TDycore/README.md

 Both dycores can use meshes with hexahedral or triangular prismatic cells with planar faces.
 The prismatic cells are aligned logically along a z axis.

-Check out the [Wiki]() for documentation, which includes instructions for [building and installing TDycore](https://github.com/TDycores-Project/TDycore/wiki/Building-and-Installing-TDycore).
+Check out the [Wiki](https://github.com/TDycores-Project/TDycore/wiki) for documentation, including instructions for
+[building and installing TDycore](https://github.com/TDycores-Project/TDycore/wiki/Building-and-Installing-TDycore).